-You do App Store Optimization on a regular basis?
-You know your way around an ASO tool but aren’t satisfied with your current analysis and review process?
-Well, you’re in the right place : we’re spilling the beans on how our own ASO experts do it.
+Do you implement App Store Optimization on a regular basis?
+Do you know your way around an ASO tool, but aren’t satisfied with your current analysis and review process?
+Well, you’re in the right place!
+We’re spilling the beans on how our own ASO experts do it.

 The first step in your ASO process is to start thinking far and wide about keywords.
 In this step, you want to add as many possibly relevant keywords as you can, before getting picky.